jalvarez212/ethnotary/readme.md

 ## ✨ Features

 - Double authentication for extra security.
 Add multiple wallet approvals to send transactions.
-- Support for various layer 2 networks like Soneium, Polygon, BNB Chain, and Base.
+- Support for various layer 2 networks like Polygon, BNB Chain, OP, and Base.
 - Available globally on the world wide web.
 - Decentralized architecture, our interface does not collect any user data.
 All user data is stored onchain!